Frequently Asked Questions about Bed Bugs

 Does Everyone React to Bed-Bug Bites?

 No. More than 60% people do not react to bites, which means they do not know they were bitten unless they physically see a bed bug.
 Some people have delayed reaction up to 2-3 weeks after the bite – which means they do not respond until several days after the bite.
-So, only a few percentage of the people react to bed bugs by the next morning unless allergic or something.
+So, only a small percentage of the people react to bed bugs by the next morning unless allergic or something.